Relight My Fire: Take That version

 English boy band Take That covered "Relight My Fire" in 1993 with guest vocals from Scottish singer Lulu, reprising the Holloway role.
-It was released in September 1993 as the third single from their second album, Everything Changes (1993).
+It was released in September 1993 by RCA Records and BMG as the third single from Take That's second album, Everything Changes (1993).
 The second of the band's 12 number-one hits, it topped the UK Singles Chart for two weeks in October same year.
 It was the first UK number-one single for Lulu and at the time broke the record between an act's chart debut and their reaching number one on the UK Singles Chart, happening 29 years 148 days after her debut with "Shout" in 1964.

+Robbie Williams was originally intended to sing the lead vocals on the track, but Gary Barlow did it instead when the producers felt Williams could not perform the song.

-The band performed Dan Hartman's "Vertigo/Relight My Fire" version as the intro and opening number of their Nobody Else Tour (featuring British singer Juliet Roberts in the female vocal role).
+The band will often perform Dan Hartman's "Vertigo/Relight My Fire" version in their tours, including the Nobody Else Tour (as the opening number, featuring British singer Juliet Roberts in the female vocal role), The Ultimate Tour (with Lulu returning to perform the vocals) and The Circus Live (featuring Loleatta Holloway, who performed on Hartman's original version).

 In 1999, Love to Infinity remixed Take That's cover and issued it on a 12-inch single pressing "3.0 Hitmixes".
 In 2005, the track was remixed for their reunion compilation, known as the 'Element Remix'.
 However, only a three-track CD single featuring the new remix was issued to DJs while the commercial CD single pressing was withdrawn.

 The band appeared on Mooi!
 Weer de Leeuw in the Netherlands on March 14, 2009, to perform "The Garden".
 They also ended up performing "Back For Good" and "Relight My Fire" due to popular demand from the host and audience the next day.

 Critical reception

 AllMusic editor Peter Fawthrop described "Relight My Fire" as a "saucy dance track".
-Another editor, Dave Thompson, felt the Lulu collaboration "is a riot".
-Tom Ewing of Freaky Trigger stated that it was "a confident consolidation of their stardom", and called it a "fine" and "very enjoyable" song.
-He also added that Lulu "had the lungs for the job – she needed to, replacing a Loleatta Holloway vocal."
+Another AllMusic editor, Dave Thompson, considered the Lulu collaboration "a riot".
+Tony Parsons from The Daily Telegraph complimented the cover as "engaging".
+Tom Ewing of Freaky Trigger stated that it was "a confident consolidation of their stardom", and named it a "fine" and "very enjoyable" song.
+He also remarked that Lulu "had the lungs for the job – she needed to, replacing a Loleatta Holloway vocal."
 In his weekly UK chart commentary, James Masterton wrote, "A hit almost before it started".
-Alan Jones from Music Week gave it five out of five and named it Pick of the Week, declaring it as a "storming version" and "faithful to the original", with the guest vocalist turning in "an excellent performance".
-He concluded with that "this is certain to follow "Pray" all the way to number one."
-In an retrospective review, Pop Rescue constated that the strings, piano, disco beat and tempo "are all wonderful", noting that Lulu "makes light work of the vocals and really shows off her powerful vocal range – a raw contrast against Gary's softer voice."
-Mike Soutar from Smash Hits gave "Relight My Fire" four out of five, remarking that it "sounds so authentically '70s" He also felt that "she fits in.
+Alan Jones from Music Week gave it a full score of five out of five and named it Pick of the Week, a "storming version" and "faithful to the original", with the guest vocalist turning in "an excellent performance".
+He concluded, "This is certain to follow 'Pray' all the way to number one."
+Mike Soutar from Smash Hits gave "Relight My Fire" four out of five, noting that it "sounds so authentically '70s" He also stated that Lulu "fits in.
 A stroke of genius."